simran-khanuja/demux/README.md

 One can also fine-tune the model on other languages if desired, by specifying the language code in the `run_ft_en.sh` script.

 Note, for TyDiQA we first fine-tune the model on SQuAD v2, given the small size of TyDiQA.
-To do this, run the following command:
+Clone the HF `transformers` repo in your home directory.
+Then, run the following command:

 ```
 bash scripts/train/run_ft_squad_v2.sh [MODEL]